Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: A representativeness metric

 Given the definition of TOD and tailored definition of data in this study, it is conceived as a multidimensional space that describes the range of real-world operating conditions under which an AI system is expected to function safely.
-Each dimension of this space corresponds to an operational variable, such as weather, road type, illumination, traffic density, vehicle speed etc (Table.~\ref{tab_category}).
+Each dimension of this space corresponds to an operational variable, such as weather, road type, illumination, etc., (Table~\ref{tab_category}).

-Because many of these operational variables are continuous in nature---such as illumination intensity, temperature, or speed---it is often \emph{easier and more practical} to represent the TOD in a finite, analyzable form through \emph{discretization} (see Table.~\ref{tab_category}).
+Because many of these operational variables are continuous in nature---such as illumination intensity, temperature, or speed---it is often \emph{easier and more practical} to represent the TOD in a finite, analyzable form through \emph{discretization} (see Table~\ref{tab_category}).
 In practice, standards and safety guidelines such as ISO/PAS~8800:2024~\cite{ISO8800_2024} and DATA~SAFETY~(V3.6)~\cite{SCSC_DataSafety_2024} establish the requirement for a well-defined coverage of the operational domain but leave the specific discretization boundaries to be determined by domain-specific standards or, in their absence, through expert judgment.

 Given these joint categories of variables, our goal is to compare the estimated distributions of the TOD and the scenario suite to evaluate representativeness.
 In the first step, we sample from the TOD population and estimate its distribution using an imprecise Bayesian framework, as formulated in Theorem~\ref{thm_TOD_posterior}.
 Then in Sec.~\ref{sec_metric} a metric is presented to quantify the representativeness.